JAWS Scripts For Unigram

 - Insert+T correctly reports the active chat's name even when the audio player is also showing.

-- The disappearance or invalidation of the typing indicator, such as on a switch to a different conversation, is more quickly recognized.
+- The disappearance or invalidation of the typing indicator, such as on a switch to a different conversation,

 Revision 19, February 16, 2020, tested against application version 3.14.0.2665